The ultimate 10-Point checklist for buying a digital picture frame

 Frame material and colors

-It starts with the haptics: The frame material will either be aluminum, wood, or plastic.
+It starts with the haptics: The frame material will be aluminum, wood, or plastic.
 Which would you want in your living room?

 What are the color choices of the frame?
 Can the frame elements be changed?